Yousif-FJ/makeSandwich/Documentation.md

     - The app is utilizing SignalR client library.
     - The app connection to Hub when entering Orders page.
     - The app fetches the orders again when it receives order update signal.
+- The app has auth implementation and integration with the backend

 ### Patterns used